-Formed in 1988, Glencoe Regional Health Foundation is a 501(c)(3) public charity and supporting organization of Glencoe Regional Health (GRH).
+Formed in 1988, Glencoe Regional Health Foundation is a 501(c)(3) public charity and supporting organization of Glencoe Regional Health.
 This tax status allows donor gifts to receive the highest possible charitable tax deduction.

 The Foundation was formed by a group of committed and visionary community leaders who saw the need and opportunity to provide resources to support the important work of Glencoe Regional Health, beyond its own budget.
 Our founding Board Members were: Bob Johnson, Charlie Lemke, Mary Ott, Dorothy Smyth, Jerome Streich, and Marge Streich.
 We are grateful for their vision to create this vehicle for generosity and impact.

-The initial focus of the Foundation was fulfilling needs and requests within GRH submitted by various departments.
+The initial focus of the Foundation was fulfilling needs and requests within Glencoe Regional Health submitted by various departments.
 Our work and impact expanded in 2002 when the Board identified the opportunity to support the next generation of healthcare professionals through scholarships, as well as provide support to nonprofit organization partners working to advance health and wellness in our community.

-This snapshot of important organizational milestones, notable grants, and significant estate gifts from donors was first compiled by GRH President and CEO Jon D. Braband, FACHE, who retired from the organization in 2018.
+This snapshot of important organizational milestones, notable grants, and significant estate gifts from donors was first compiled by Glencoe Regional Health’s President and CEO Jon D. Braband, FACHE, who retired from the organization in 2018.
 It was subsequently updated by founding Board Member Mary Ott and the Foundation Director in 2024.

 1988 Friends of Glencoe Area Health Center was formed as a standalone 501(c)(3) public charity to provide resources to further the purposes of Glencoe Area Health Services